 Homemade guacamole is as easy as chopping and peeling a few ingredients and then mashing it all up.
 Here, you’ll need a tomato, lime juice, chiles, cilantro, scallions, and salt—in addition to the avocados, of course.
 Get our Guacamole recipe.

-This Mexican mortar and pestle is the traditional way to grind avocados into guacamole, and doubles as a serving vessel too.
+This Mexican mortar and pestle made from volcanic rock is the traditional way to grind avocados into guacamole, and doubles as a serving vessel too.

 The only other ingredient that could possibly make guacamole more decadent than it already is with all that creamy goodness, is bacon.
 Yeah, there’s tomato in there too, and that’s nice, but you know why you’re making this one.
 Get our Bacon and Tomato Guacamole recipe.